cardiffnlp/tweeteval/README.md

 ```bash
 python evaluation_script.py
 ```
-The script takes the TweetEval gold test labels and the predictions from the "predictions" folder by default, but you can set this to suit your needs as optional parameters.
+The script takes the TweetEval gold test labels and the predictions from the "predictions" folder by default, but you can set this to suit your needs as optional arguments.

-### Parameters
+### Optional arguments

-A number of optional parameters can be specified to your needs:
+Three optional arguments can be modified:

 *--tweeteval_path*: Path to TweetEval datasets.
 Default: *"./datasets/"*